a-type/calendar-blocks/README.md

   });
   // what date is selected?
   const [value, setValue] = useState<Date | null>(null);
-  // what days should we render? this hook is provided by calendar-blocks const days = useCalendarDayGrid(month, year);

   return (
     // the calendar manages selection state and reports changes